Skip to main content

 MIDI Track Pages (M1–M8)

-• MIDI Page: Edit the MIDI channel, notes, velocity, and length for external sequencing.
+• NOTE Page: Edit the MIDI channel, notes, velocity, and length for external sequencing.

-• LFO Pages: Adjust the three MIDI LFOs.
+• LFO Pages: Adjust the three MIDI LFOs, draw custom LFO shapes.

 Custom LFO Designer

-Octatrack Manager features a powerful LFO Designer that allows you to draw custom LFO waveforms freely with your mouse.
+Octatrack Manager features an intuitive LFO Designer that allows you to draw custom LFO waveforms - freely with your mouse.

 1. Navigate to a track's LFO page.